Linear groups and computation: Introduction

 A massive amount of classification data for linear groups over infinite fields has accumulated over the years.
 While much of this is yet to be implemented, some notable classifications are available in {\sf GAP} and {\sc Magma}.
 One of these is the library of almost crystallographic groups in \cite{AClib}.
-Another is the {\sc Magma} database of irreducible maximal finite subgroups of $\glnz$ for $n\leq 31$ derived from \cite{NebePlesken}, part of work by Nebe, Plesken, et \mbox{al.} on integral representation of finite groups.
+Another is the {\sc Magma} database of irreducible maximal finite subgroups of $\glnz$ for $n\leq 23$ derived from work by Plesken et al. on integral representation of finite groups (see also~\cite{NebePlesken}).

 Several cognate topics lie outside the scope of this article.
 Perhaps the most relevant is computational representation theory, which has been active from the 1960s up to now.